eShark Token (ESHK) Reaches Self Reported Market Capitalization of $12.02 Million

-eShark Token (ESHK) traded down 2.3% against the US dollar during the one day period ending at 13:00 PM Eastern on October 8th. eShark Token has a total market capitalization of $12.02 million and approximately $36,300.00 worth of eShark Token was traded on exchanges in the last day.
-One eShark Token token can currently be purchased for $0.0002 or 0.00000001 BTC on major exchanges.
-In the last week, eShark Token has traded 2.9% lower against the US dollar.
+eShark Token (ESHK) traded down 2.3% against the US dollar during the 24-hour period ending at 13:00 PM ET on October 8th.
+Over the last week, eShark Token has traded 2.9% lower against the US dollar. eShark Token has a total market capitalization of $12.02 million and approximately $36,300.00 worth of eShark Token was traded on exchanges in the last 24 hours.
+One eShark Token token can now be purchased for about $0.0002 or 0.00000001 BTC on exchanges.

 - Jeff in Space (JEFF) traded flat against the dollar and now trades at $2.12 or 0.00010863 BTC.